Updated: December 2021

 If you’ve decided to strike out on your own as a solo practitioner, you’re in a unique position.
 The shots are all yours to call, the victories are all yours to claim, and the mistakes are all yours to make.
 It’s more than possible to build a solo practice in the field of real estate law that affords you a good living, as well as a healthy work-life balance, but achieving that state is no small feat.
 Especially when you’re starting out, you may be earning a smaller overall salary than your former classmates who work at larger firms, but you’ll probably be working fewer hours.
-If you plan those hours carefully, you’ll earn more on a per-hour basis and have time to spend with friends or family, doing the things that make working worthwhile.
+If you plan those hours carefully, you’ll earn more on a per-hour basis and have more time to spend with friends or family, doing the things in life that make working worthwhile.

-Position Yourself To Win Better Business
+Position Yourself to Win Better Business

-Now that the mortgage industry is settling after the implementation of TRID, expectations and market demands are beginning to rise, with lenders and buyers wanting faster turn-around from everyone involved in closing their transactions.
+Now that the mortgage industry has settled after the implementation of TRID, expectations and market demands are beginning to rise, with lenders and buyers wanting faster turn-around from everyone involved in closing their transactions.
 Consumers in today’s market want shorter, less expensive rate locks, which means that doing your part to speed their work along while maintaining a high rate of accuracy places you in a position of greater demand.

-Plan Time For Marketing & Business Development
+Plan Time for Marketing & Business Development

 Tame The Time-Sucking Tasks